OrestisStefanou/OrestisStefanou.github.io/_posts/2022-12-13-Investor-Discovery-Service.md

 author: Stefanou Orestis
 description: "A web service that provides market aggregation data"
 ---
-As a software engineer who works at a company that provides a platform to invest money in stocks I am eager to understand what kind of data we should provide to our clients to help them make better decisions.
-From my experience as a beginner retail investor and from the feeback that our users gave us I identified the problems below:
-- Users feel overwhelmed by the number of stocks that they can invest in.
-- Lack of data to help users narrow down their options.
-- No data to understand how the market is performing.
-- Insufficient data to understand how a stock is performing compared with the rest of the stocks.

-This is not the best user experience so I came up with a solution:
+Investor Discovery Service is a web api that provides market data to help any investor who wants to take data driven decisions.
+It provides data that help you compare the performance of a stock compared to the rest of the stocks, the financials of a stock and the state of the economy and the market in general.
+It also provides estimations of stocks prices in different timelines using machine learning.

 ## Provide market data on three levels
 1. The Big Picture
     1. Major indices performance data